 - Frames name a function and the frame width is the relative measure

-In this example, because the total CPU usage of
+In this example, because the total CPU time of

-foo2is one third of the total CPU usage of
+foo2is one third of the total CPU time of

 main, the frame for